thusoy/grunt-pylint/README.md

 ### Unreleased
 You can now set `GRUNT_PYLINT_SKIP_POSTINSTALL=y` to work around installation issues.
 Enable setting `score` to show a code quality score.
-Remove support for python 3.3.
+Remove support for python2.7 and python 3.

 ### v1.3.1 (2016-03-10)
 Add compatibility with pip < 1.5